Coronavirus: Tony Blair calls for millions to be vaccinated in January in ‘radical acceleration’ of programme - News 24

-Tony Blair has called for the UK’s vaccination plan to be “altered and radically accelerated” in response to the emerging threat posed by the mutated strain of coronavirus.
+Tony Blair has called for the UK’s vaccination plan to be “altered and radically accelerated” in response to the emerging threat posed by the new variant of coronavirus.

-The former prime minister has warned the existing timetable for mass-vaccination, hoped to be achieved by spring or summer next year, would cause “colossal” damage to the nation’s health and economy.
+The former prime minister has warned that the timetable for mass vaccination – hoped to be achieved by the spring or summer – would cause “colossal” damage to the nation’s health and economy.

-And while patients will require two jabs to be fully protected, Mr Blair called on leaders to use up all of the first batch of millions of doses of the Oxford-AstraZeneca vaccine in January while a second round is produced.
+And while patients will require two jabs to be fully protected, Mr Blair called on leaders to use up all of the first batch of the Oxford-AstraZeneca vaccine next month while a second round is produced.

+Whitehall sources believe the Medicines and Healthcare Regulatory Agency (MHRA) will authorise the vaccine on 28 or 29 December.
+Britain has ordered 100 million doses, 4 million of which are immediately available.

 The former Labour leader added that the first dose will still provide “substantial immunity” and that full effectiveness could follow “a second dose two to three months later – longer than originally thought”.